-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect's documentation generator can produce Docx and RTF Word Processor files, PDF and HTML reports.
 The Non Functional Requirements stored in the repository can be conveniently generated and included in documentation.
 The Requirements can be included under headings in the report that group the Non Functional requirements by quality attributes such as Extensibility, Maintainability and more.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own templates defining styles, images and a wide range of other formatting options.

-The Relationship Matrix is a powerful and compelling tool for visualizing the relationships between two sets of elements.
+The Relationship Matrix is a compelling tool for visualizing the relationships between two sets of elements.
 The Non Functional Requirements can be related to a number of different sets of elements including Use Cases, User Stories, Functional Requirements and System Components and the Interfaces that implement them.
 A number of different Matrices could be created with the Non Functional Requirements on one axis and a different set of elements on the other axis in each of the matrices.
 The Matrices can conveniently be saved as resources and also exported to a Spreadsheet file.